-In March 2004, Serbian Prime Minister Vojislav Kostunica, echoing previous Serbian government statements, expressed support for the decentralization of Kosovo.
-Under this concept, Serbian-majority areas of the province would be controlled by local Serb authorities, with their own police, and possibly with the deployment of Serbian police and army troops.
+Serbia has also put forward a decentralization plan for Kosovo.
+The plan would set up autonomous Serb regions in northern Kosovo and other Serbian-majority enclaves.
+Serbian-majority areas in Kosovo would be controlled by local Serb authorities, with their own police, and would be linked with each other and with Serbia.
 Ethnic Albanian authorities would control the rest of the province.
 Such a plan would have the benefit, from Belgrade's point of view, of consolidating its control over northern Kosovo, where most Serbs in the province now live, and where important economic assets, such as the Trepca mining complex, are found.
-Ethnic Albanian leaders have strongly opposed the idea for these very reasons.
-International officials fear that decentralization along the lines proposed by Serbia could lead to the eventual partition of the province, which could in turn spark renewed violence.
+Ethnic Albanian leaders strongly oppose the idea for these very reasons.
+To a certain extent, the Serbian plan seeks to strengthen and ratify the existing situation, particularly in northern Kosovo.
+Since 1999, international officials and ethnic Albanians have criticized Serbia for supporting "parallel structures" that cement its control over Serb-majority areas at the expense of UNMIK's authority.